 Belonidae

 Needlefishes – Long and slender with long, pointed jaws.
-The mouth has many sharp teeth.
-Single dorsal and anal fins are near the tail.
-Caudal fin may be emarginate or asymmetrical.
-Body is either oval or round in cross-section (Kells and Carpenter 2011).
+Mouth with many sharp teeth.
+Single dorsal and anal fins are near the tail; caudal fin may be emarginate or asymmetrical.
+Body either oval or round in cross-section (Kells and Carpenter 2011).

 Ablennes hians – Flat Needlefish